CumulusNetworks/docs/content/version/cumulus-linux-343/Interface-Configuration-and-Management/Configuring-DHCP-Relays.md

 client) and the IP address of the server.
-If the client-facing interface is a bridge port, specify the switch virtual interface (SVI) name if using a [VLAN-aware bridge](/version/cumulus-linux-343/Layer-One-and-Two/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode-for-Large-scale-Layer-2-Environments)
+If the client-facing interface is a bridge port, specify the switch virtual interface (SVI) name if using a [VLAN-aware bridge](/version/cumulus-linux-343/Layer-One-and-Two/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode-for-Large-scale-Layer-2-Environments)
 (for example, vlan100), or the bridge name if using traditional bridging (for example, br100).

-## <span>Troubleshooting the DHCP Relays</span>
+## Troubleshooting the DHCP Relays</span>

 If you are experiencing issues with the DHCP relay, you can run the following commands to determine whether or not the issue is with